djaus2/CC2650SensorTag-CS/README.md

 - Device Watcher update debug messages have been commented out.
 These can come thick and fast.
 - **Note:** When manually read, a sensor's Notifications are stopped.
 Can re-enable
 - Enable/Disable only impact sensor Notifications , not the sesnor.
+- Properties are displayed on a separate page.

 **NOTE**
 PS I think that there might be a problem with GATT on the Creator Editions of Windows 10.